easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### rapidcsv

 Rapidcsv is a C++ header-only library for CSV parsing.
 While the name admittedly was inspired by the rapidjson project,  the objectives are not the same.
-The goal of rapidcsv is to be  an easy-to-use CSV library enabling rapid development.
+The goal of rapidcsv is to be  an simple-to-use CSV library enabling rapid development.
 For optimal performance (be it CPU or memory usage) a CSV parser  implemented for the specific use-case is likely to be more performant.

 *homepage*: <https://github.com/d99kris/rapidcsv>